darkrenaissance/darkfi/doc/src/architecture/consensus.md

 ## Finalization

 When the finalization sync period kicks in, each node looks up the longest fork chain it holds.
-This must be at least 3 blocks long and there must be no other fork chain with same length.
-If such a fork chain exists, nodes finalize all block proposals up to the last one by appending them to the canonical blockchain.
+There must be no other fork chain with same length.
+If such a fork chain exists, nodes finalize all block proposals by appending them to the canonical blockchain.

-Once finalized, all other fork chains are removed from the memory pool.
+Once finalized, all fork chains are removed from the memory pool.
 Practically this means that no finalization can occur while there are competing fork chains of the same length.
 In such a case, finalization can only occur when we have a a slot with a single leader.